klinecharts/KLineChart/docs/en-US/api/instance/resize.md

 <Tip
   type="warn"
   title="Note"
-  tip="The container size will always be filled.
+  :tip="['The container size will always be filled.
 This method will recalculate the size of each module of the entire chart.
-Frequent calls may affect performance, so please call with caution."/>
+Frequent calls may affect performance, so please call with caution.']"/>

 ## Reference {#reference}